Jack McEvoy Series, Book 3

 FAIR WARNING by Michael Connelly.
 Little, Brown and Company (May 26, 2020).
 ISBN 978-0316539425.
 416 p.

 This entry was posted on Tuesday, June 2nd, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Romance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.